INDIVIDUAL HERBS

 Actions Indications/Syndromes

-Unblocks the channels, disperses clumps, reduces swelling and alleviates pain
+Unblocks the channels and collaterals, disperses clumps, cools Blood Heat to reduce swelling and alleviates pain

 Abscess, sores and Yin type ulcers